-(3) The report referred to in paragraph 2 of this Article must contain at least:
+4. The report referred to in paragraph 3 of this Article must contain at least:

-the identification, name and address of the tissue bank to receive the tissues,
+the identification, name and address of the tissue bank to receive the tissues;

 donor identification data (including data on how and by whom the donor was identified);

-description and identification of procured tissues, including samples for testing,
+description and identification of procured tissues, including samples for testing;

-identification of the person who is responsible for the procurement procedure, including signing the procedure documents,
+identification of the person who is responsible for the procurement procedure, including signing the procedure documents;

-date, time (where relevant, start and end for each individual tissue) and location of procurement and procedure used (SOP identification number),
+date, time (where relevant, start and end for each individual tissue) and location of procurement and procedure used (SOP identification number);

-any incidents that occurred during the collection procedure,
+any incidents that occurred during the collection procedure;

-where relevant, environmental conditions at the procurement facility,
+where relevant, environmental conditions at the procurement facility;

-for deceased donors, conditions under which the cadaver is kept (refrigerated or not, time of start and end of refrigeration) and the date and time of death,
+for deceased donors, conditions under which the cadaver is kept (refrigerated or not, time of start and end of refrigeration) and the date and time of death;

 name and type of reagents, transport media and materials used, including batch numbers and expiry date.